The Optimal Use of Astrology Software

 Astrology software companies -- unlike the rest of the software industry -- provide free customer support.
 The biggest mistake you can make is to hire a local consultant (who doesn't even know your software) to help you when you encounter difficulties.
 Call (or email) the company that made the program instead, and you'll get free and expert help immediately.
 You can also call them to help you get started, not just if you encounter an error.

-Next, if your data entry is definitely correct, write down the steps you took to get the incorrect result and any error messages that the software gave you (so that the support personnel can reproduce your work), and then call the company that made the program.
+Next, if your data entry is definitely correct, write down each of the steps you took that got you the incorrect result and also write down any error messages that the software gave you (so that the support personnel can reproduce your work), and then call the company that created the program.
 It is much rarer for the problem to involve your computer or printer or monitor than the program itself.
 The astrology software firms want you to be happy with their products, and they want to fix and improve them, so please do contact them as soon as possible after a problem arises.
-Since the companies are market-driven, if you want to see a new feature added to your software, make sure you let them know.

 4. The limitations due to birth times.

-I have just (February 2006) completely rewritten this section of the article, greatly expanded it, and retested all of the calculations.
+I have just (June 2012) completely rewritten this section of the article, greatly expanded it, and retested all of the calculations.

 5. Limitations due to the accuracy of astronomical data.